Kpytoo/COMP472_FinalProject_40245452/README.md

   - 3 Multi-layer Perceptron models
   - 3 VGG11 Convolutional Neural Network models

-The folder can be downloaded in google drive as stated above.
+The folder can be downloaded from google drive as stated above.

 ***-data:***

 data is a folder that contains all of the CIFAR10 dataset used in this project.
 It is from this folder that we retrieve our subsets.

+The folder can be downloaded from google drive as stated above.

 ***-Main_Driver.py:***